insin/nwb/README.md

 Provides templates and preconfigured tooling for developing:

 * React apps
+* React components
-* web modules - JavaScript modules published to npm which are expected to run at the very least in browsers, such as React components
+* web modules - JavaScript modules published to npm which are expected to run in a browser

 ## Install